 - (a) Any Member may resign from membership by written notice to the Society.
-Every such notice shall take effect from the date of receipt of the notice, unless a later effective date is stated in the notice. - (b) A notice in writing from a Member to the Society stating that the Member no longer meets the Membership Criteria relevant to the Member's class of membership shall be deemed to be a notice of resignation from that class of membership. - (c) If any Member is convicted of an indictable offence or is adjudged bankrupt or makes a compromise with creditors or if any effective resolution or order of court is passed or made for the winding up or dissolution of any company or other body corporate or unincorporate which is a Member, then that Member

-- shall without release from any prior liability to the Society forthwith cease to be a Member, but the Board may in its discretion reinstate the Member. - (d) Provided that it has first complied with the Dispute Procedures, the Board may, at any time, end an Active Grower Member's membership if: - (i) in the Board's view (acting reasonably), the person has ceased to be actively engaged in the commercial production of horticultural crops; or - (ii) the person has not, in the 12 month period preceding the relevant date, paid a Levy, directly or indirectly, to the Society, and the Board has all powers necessary to audit membership qualifications for this purpose.
+Every such notice shall take effect from the date of receipt of the notice, unless a later effective date is stated in the notice. - (b) A notice in writing from a Member to the Society stating that the Member no longer meets the Membership Criteria relevant to the Member's class of membership shall be deemed to be a notice of resignation from that class of membership. - (c) If any Member is convicted of an indictable offence or is adjudged bankrupt or makes a compromise with creditors or if any effective resolution or order of court is passed or made for the winding up or dissolution of any company or other body corporate or unincorporate which is a Member, then that Member shall without release from any prior liability to the Society forthwith cease to be a Member, but the Board may in its discretion reinstate the Member. - (d) The Board may, at any time, end an Active Grower Member's membership if: - (i) in the Board's view (acting reasonably), the person has ceased to be actively engaged in the commercial production of horticultural crops; or - (ii) the person has not, in the 12 month period preceding the relevant date, paid a Levy, directly or indirectly, to the Society, and the Board has all powers necessary to audit membership qualifications for this purpose.

-- (e) Provided that it has first complied with the Dispute Procedures, the Board may, at any time, end the membership of a member of another class if the Member no longer meets the relevant Membership Criteria. - (f) Provided that it has first complied with the Dispute Procedures, the Board may, at any time, end the membership of a member of any class if is satisfied, by a two-thirds majority, that the Member: - (i) is in default of any of the Member's obligations under this Constitution (including obligations to pay membership fees or to provide information); or - (ii) has acted in a manner which is not in the best interests of the Society or the horticulture industry or which may bring the Society or the horticulture industry into disrepute. - 4.9 Register of Members [Required change see Part B of the Explanatory Notes] - (a) The Society shall keep a register of its members, in accordance with the Act. - (b) The register of members must contain: - (i) the name of each Member; - (ii) the Member's membership class; - (iii) the last known contact details of each Member: - (iv) the date on which each person became a Member; - (v) the name of each person who has ceased to be a Member of the Society within the previous 7 years and the date on which each person ceased to be a Member; and - (vi) any other information required by the Act.
+- (e) The Board may, at any time, end the membership of a member of another class if the Member no longer meets the relevant Membership Criteria. - (f) A Member ceases to be a Member on termination of the Member's membership following a dispute resolution process under the Dispute Procedures. - (g) The Board may, at any time, end the membership of a member of any class if is satisfied, by a two-thirds majority, that the Member: - (i) is in default of any of the Member's obligations under this Constitution (including obligations to pay membership fees or to provide information); or - has acted in a manner which is not in the best interests of the Society or the horticulture industry or which may bring the Society or the horticulture industry into disrepute.

+4.84.9 Register of Members

+- (a) The Society shall keep a register of its members, in accordance with the Act. - (b) The register of members must contain:

-- (c) A Member shall notify the Society in writing of any changes to the information recorded on the register in relation to that Member. - (d) The Society must ensure that the register of members is updated as soon as practicable after becoming aware of changes to the information recorded on the register. - (e) The Society may delegate its duties under this clause to the Chief Executive.
+- (i) the name of each Member; - (ii) the Member's membership class; - (iii) the last known contact details of each Member; - (iv) the date on which each person became a Member; - (v) the name of each person who has ceased to be a Member of the Society within the previous 7 years and the date on which each person ceased to be a Member; and - (vi) any other information required by the Act. - (c) A Member shall notify the Society in writing of any changes to the information recorded on the register in relation to that Member. - (d) The Society must ensure that the register of members is updated as soon as practicable after becoming aware of changes to the information recorded on the register. - (e) The Society may delegate its duties under this clause to the Chief Executive.

-4.10 Provision of Information
+4.94.10 Provision of Information